kishan-ramesh/MY-FREECODECAMP-PORTFOLIO/README.md

 # MY-FREECODECAMP-PORTFOLIO

-This portfolio is under construction and this is only a example i will update this portfolio and I except that you will apply your own creativity.
+This portfolio is under construction and this is only a example i will update this portfolio and I expect that you will apply your own creativity.

 Here this is the example how the portfolio website looks like.